NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 FL Simulation
 -------------

-For the simulator both the aggregator and trainer are defined as a worker.
+For the simulator, both the aggregator and trainer are defined as a worker.
 Each worker has an assigned role that determines the kind of computation it will perform.